 conscious, sane, sober adult who doesn't want it (get consent/explain what you are doing and keep getting consent/explaining as you go along)

 Times to suspect a spinal injury: (and use a jaw thrust instead of a head tilt, chin lift).

-involved in a motor vehicle, motorized cycle, or bicycle crash as an occupant or pedestrian
+involved in a motor vehicle, motorized cycle, or bicycle crash as an occupant or rider

 a fall on land from a height greater than the victim's height (or some sources say: a fall of greater than ten feet onto head or legs, or injury as a result of a fall greater than standing height)

 a seemingly minor injury might actually be a spinal injury if the victim: appears frail or is older than 65 years of age, is not fully alert, or appears to be intoxicated

 a seemingly minor injury might also actually be a spinal injury if the victim is less than three years old